Seq # 185180010

 Imago

-Head orange brown, forewing ground colour evenly brown, three white striae at the costa and 2 very small striae near the apex; inner margin with a white dot at the base and two striae, on in the middle of the inner margin, the other at 2/3.
+Head orange-brown, forewing ground color evenly brown, three white striae at the costa and 2 very small striae near the apex; inner margin with a white dot at the base and two striae, in the middle of the inner margin, the other at 2/3.

 Museum specimens